IndigoDomotics/GhostXML/_changelog.md

 - Moves device refresh timing to the device config menu so that each device refreshes at its own rate
 - Adds action to allow refresh of individual feeds
 - Adds option for manually refreshing feeds (ie no timed auto-refresh)
-- Adds refresh when a new device is added - runs at next runConcurrentThread() loop (ie 5 seconds)
+- Adds refresh when a new device is added - runs at next run_concurrent_thread() loop (ie 5 seconds)

 ### v0.2.05
 - Adds a method, _clean_the_keys() which removes certain characters from dictionary key names that Indigo cannot use